Kostasel/Network-Authentication/Examples/Authentication/ReadMe.txt

 It uses the legacy ui for compatibility reasons and shows how you can use ClientAuthenticator component on a login screen.

-The Working Example Scene has both authenticators for testing Just run the scene and use Hello World for both username and password See the console for useful information or errors.
+See the console for useful information or errors.